 The font size or text size is a number that measures the size of characters (such as letters, numbers, and punctuation marks) on a screen or printed on a page are.

 How is the font size measured?

-A font is typically measured in pt (points).
+A font is often measured in pt (points).
 Points dictate the height of the lettering.
 There are approximately 72 (72.272) points in one inch or 2.54 cm.
 For example, the font size 72 would be about one inch tall, and 36 would be about a half of an inch.
 The image to the right shows examples of font sizes ranging from 6 pt to 84 pt.
 In computing, font sizes are also measured as px (pixels) and in pc (pica).

 How to change the font size in a program